ex-nerd/ex-nerd.hugo/content/making/trossingen-lyre.md

 Finishing the main lyre body is pretty straightforward.
 I pondered using boiled linseed oil, but didn't have any on hand and happen to really like the look of shellac.

 I thinned the canned shellac 1:1 with denatured alcohol and wiped on two thin coats to get as much wood penetration as I could.
-After letting that dry for about 5 minutes, I wiped on a full-strength coat and let it dry
+After letting that dry for about 5 minutes, I wiped on a full-strength coat and let it dry.

+After another pass with 400 grit sandpaper (or maybe just some steel wool), I intend to apply one more coat of shellac, this time from a spray can.

 {{< gallery caption-effect="fade" >}}
   {{< figure link="/img/trossingen_lyre/17_before_finish.jpg" thumb="-thumb" caption="Finally done shaping and sanding, and now ready for a coat of shellac." >}}